+Yes, while there's no student capacity for online courses, the prerequisites are often the same and online courses shouldn't be seen as an 'easier' pathway.
 It’s an unfortunate myth that online courses are only for those who weren’t able to get into university.
 And this is absolutely not true.

-While some online courses don’t have as many prerequisites or entry requirements, they’re not purely an alternative pathway.
 The most important consideration is always going to be choosing the course that suits you best and the method of study that fits your life.

 If you are working full-time or live too far away from a higher education provider and cannot relocate, online education is the ideal study option.

 The truth is that these days, with so much course content being placed online, even on-campus students are choosing not to attend class.
-I know students who only attend classes where they mark attendance so they can fit in work and other study.
+I know students who only attend classes where they mark attendance so they can fit in work and other studies.

 You can access a range of industry journals and reference material online, not to mention the information provided by your course coordinator.
 If you are studying a uni course online, you can even order textbooks from the Co-op Bookshop website and have them delivered to your door – and still get your student discount!